 }

 Notice that we used the APIService.GOOD_JSON and APIService.BAD_JSON service names.
-This is a first step implementation that uses mock services from a local server and get in return pre-formatted, static content, so that we can test the code.
-This will be later replaced by actual services like for example APIService.ACCOUNT or APIService.PROFILE.
+This is a first-step implementation that uses mock services from a local server and gets in return a pre-formatted, static content, so that we can test the code.
+This will be later replaced by actual services like, for example, APIService.ACCOUNT or APIService.PROFILE.
 These are distinct values from enums that we define in the APIClient.swift library.

-We can wire these button actions in the storyboard (Figure 6-1).
+We can wire these button actions in the storyboard (Figure 5-1).

-Figure 6-1: Wiring actions in the storyboard.
+Figure 5-1.
+Wiring actions in the storyboard

 This is the entire ViewController.swift code that we will use to test the internal wiring of the APIClient library.
 You might notice that we commented out the goLive() method, that would set the baseURL for the API to the liveBaseURL in the APIClient library(more on this later).

+Listing 5-8.

 import UIKit

 class ViewController: UIViewController {